2026-06-04

 • MX: After any migration, verify MX records point to the intended mail servers — not a temporary hostname from the migration.

 After initial setup, shift from manual checks to continuous monitoring so you catch silent breakage before clients do.
 For domain-level checks at launch, the "Pre-Launch Monitoring Checklist" covers the full set.
 To understand how mail authentication fits alongside HTTP, DNS, and SSL monitoring, see "Server Monitoring Basics: HTTP, Ping, DNS, and SSL."
+Beyond mail authentication, tracking your site's response time gives clients another concrete measure of maintenance quality — "Response Time Monitoring Guide" covers setup and thresholds.
+When a downtime incident does occur, having a notification template ready saves time: "Downtime Notification Email Templates for Agencies" provides copy for common outage scenarios.
+For the site itself, see "What Is Synthetic Monitoring?
+A Plain-Language Guide" for outside-in checks and "Heartbeat Monitoring: Detect Failed Cron and Batch Jobs" for cron and batch jobs.
 Feature documentation is at /en/docs, pricing questions are answered in the FAQ, and you can start testing from the free signup.